Brunei entry requirements for Austria passport holders

 |---|---|---|

 | Valid passport Must be valid for the duration of your stay | Your Austrian passport needs to be valid for the entire time you're in Brunei.
-No minimum validity beyond your stay is required by Brunei immigration, but some airlines may ask for 6 months — check with your carrier before flying. | Required |
+Airlines check this at check-in.
+No minimum validity beyond your departure date is required by Brunei immigration. | Required |

 | Return or onward ticket Proof of departure from Brunei | Immigration officers at Brunei International Airport routinely ask for a confirmed onward or return ticket.
 Have your booking confirmation ready — either printed or on your phone. | Recommended |

-| Proof of accommodation Hotel booking or host invitation | Officers may ask where you're staying, especially if you arrive without a hotel booking.
-A printed or digital hotel confirmation or a letter from your host in Brunei covers this. | Recommended |
+| Proof of accommodation Hotel booking or host invitation | Have your hotel confirmation or a letter of invitation from your host ready.
+Officers rarely ask for it, but it speeds things up if they do. | Recommended |

 What happens at the border